effectai/developer-docs/docs/local/README.md

 Now that the main EOSIO account has been imported into our local wallet, and we have the local EOSIO blockchain running.
 We can start making accounts for each contract so that we can push our contracts to each of them.

-Create an account for the contract using the key of the eosio account.
-[Note the naming convention for EOSIO](https://developers.eos.io/manuals/eosio.cdt/v1.8/best-practices/naming-conventions).
+Create an account for the contract using the key of the eosio account, using the key for the `eosio` account.

 #### 1. effect.force
 Effect Network contract with core functionalities for campaigns and tasks.